Every morning I did the exact same thing upon waking up—at least until recently. The morning routine was as follows:

 For the first time in a very long time, I didn’t look at my phone for the first hour of the day on Monday.
 I made the conscious decision that I didn’t want whatever existed on social media or in an email message to change what I had already deemed an important task for the morning.

-I’m working on building a decision-free 60 minute routine that I complete every single morning after waking up.
+I’m working on building a decision-free 60 minute morning routine that I complete every single morning after waking up.

 Here’s the plan:

 - :10 – Quick shower / brush teeth (just to wake up)

 - :30 – Breakfast (eggs, lentils, dark greens)

 At this point, I generally sit down and work at home for 45 minutes to an hour to get at least one important thing done before heading into the office for the day.
 I’ve found that it’s easiest for me to knock something out right away in the morning before any potential new information or distractions may come up.

 My goal is to check email and social media after this point – likely around 11 am or noon.
 Eventually, I’d like to fit some form of exercise into the morning routine as well.
 In the spring, summer and fall I ride my bike to work which provides many benefits – most of which is consistent cardio in the mornings and evenings on my way to and from work.